 Top 10 Things to Do in Saint-Germain-des-Prés

-In Paris, we have world renowned landmarks such as the Louvre, the Eiffel Tower, the Arc de Triomphe, or Notre-Dame.
+In Paris, we have world-renowned landmarks such as the Louvre Museum, the Eiffel Tower, the Arc de Triomphe, and Notre Dame.
 We also have neighborhoods from which stem very specific atmospheres such as Le Marais, or Montmartre… And then, we have Saint Germain.

-Saint-Germain-des-Prés is a neighborhood on the Left Bank of the Seine.
-Even though detailed area limits can be drawn on a map, Saint-Germain-des-Prés is more than just a neighborhood.
+Saint germain des près is a neighborhood on the Left Bank of the Seine River.
+Even though detailed area limits can be drawn on a map, Germain des prés Paris is more than just a neighborhood.
 It is a state of mind, a historical heritage, and a personality, all of these combined.

-Located right between the student Latin Quarter and the luxurious 7th Arrondissement, Saint-Germain-des-Prés has now turned into a must-see area.
+Located in the 6th Arrondissement right between the student Latin Quarter and the luxurious 7th Arrondissement, Saint-Germain-des-Prés has now turned into a must-see area.